 Worried about dosing?
-You’re not alone—and there’s good news.
+You're not alone--and there's good news.
 A beginner cannabis dosing guide log starts with a tiny dose and patient tracking so you feel in control, not overwhelmed.
 That approach reduces unpleasant effects and helps you find your minimum effective dose. (mn.gov // Minnesota's State Portal)

 Why this matters now: More adults over 50 are trying cannabis for sleep or pain, and use among older adults has grown in recent years.
-Clear, cautious dosing helps avoid overdoing it—especially with edibles, which can take 1–2 hours to kick in. (nyu.edu)
+Clear, cautious dosing helps avoid overdoing it--especially with edibles, which can take 1-2 hours to kick in. (nyu.edu)

 Your Tiny-First-Dose Plan (Start Low, Go Slow):